 The tofu we use is made with organic soybeans and seawater instead of Nigari (starter).
 It’s mixed with slightly roasted fennel which gives it a distinct flavor.
 You can add sliced olives, chopped sun-dried tomatoes, and other herbs and spices as you wish.

-The phytonutrients in tofu also help prevent and reduce symptoms of diabetes and prostate cancer, as well as cancers that affect the digestive tract.
+The phytonutrients in tofu also help prevent and reduce diabetes and prostate cancer symptoms and cancers that affect the digestive tract.

 - 1 cup raw tofu